-Christian serves as Senior Manager, Strategy and Engagement, in the Office of the President at the Aspen Institute, a global nonprofit organization committed to realizing a free, just, and equitable society.
+Christian serves as Director of Operations and Strategic Initiatives in the Office of the President at the Aspen Institute, a global nonprofit organization committed to realizing a free, just, and equitable society.
 In this role, he oversees operations, executive communications, and support services within the Office of the President; leads organization-wide projects that contribute to the Institute’s organizational development and ability to deliver its mission; and helps to explore, develop, and launch strategic initiatives that deepen the impacts of the Institute in the world.

 Christian holds a master’s degree in education policy and management from Harvard University and a bachelor’s degree in Government from Franklin & Marshall College.